AlgoMaster Logo

 The Problem: Disconnected Logs

-Each service logs its activity:
+Each service logs something:

 What Is a Correlation ID?